ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-handle-inventory-and-manufacturing-costs.md

 ---
-    title: Handle Inventory and Manufacturing Costs | Microsoft Docs
+    title: Handle Inventory and Manufacturing Costs
-    description: Although much of the cost accounting functionality is expressed in underlying processes with no user interaction, such as entry application and automatic cost adjustment, a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
+    description: Learn how a number of fields, pages, and reports are aimed at users who directly or indirectly manage the cost of items or operations.
     author: SorenGP

     ms.service: dynamics365-business-central